ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Motivation for the Used Construction # {#sec-token-hash-input-motivation}

 An access token can have one among different formats.
 The most expected formats are CWT {{RFC8392}} and JWT {{RFC7519}}, with the former being the default format to use in the ACE framework (see {{Section 3 of RFC9200}}).
-While access tokens are opaque to Clients, an RS is aware of whether access tokens that are issued for it to consume are either CWTs or JWTs.
+While access tokens are opaque to clients, an RS is aware of whether access tokens that are issued for it to consume are either CWTs or JWTs.

 ### Issuing of the Access Token to the Client

-There are two possible encodings that the AS can use for the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the issued access token is included and provided to the requester Client.
-The RS may not be aware of which encoding is used for that response to that particular requester Client.
+There are two possible encodings that the AS can use for the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the issued access token is included and provided to the requester client.
+The RS may not be aware of which encoding is used for that response to that particular requester client.

 * One way relies on CBOR, which is required if CoAP is used (see {{Section 5 of RFC9200}}) and is recommended otherwise (see {{Section 3 of RFC9200}}).
 That is, the AS-to-Client response has media-type "application/ace+cbor".